glycerine/spin_paxos/README.md

-had much more in the way of safety proving done for it (Verdi), and even some new cluster reconfig results recently that keep building its momentem.
+had much more in the way of safety proving done for it (Verdi), and even some new cluster reconfig results recently that keep building its momentem (these _are_ formally model checked, yay!)
 See

 "ReCraft: Self-Contained Split, Merge, and Membership Change of Raft Protocol" https://arxiv.org/abs/2504.14802